 3. Choosing Adoption

-Adoption is chosen for many reasons.
+Considering your answers, adoption is chosen for many reasons.
 Some want their child to have a more stable or financially secure home; others don’t want school or career opportunities to be lost by raising a child; and many don’t feel ready for the lifelong commitment of parenting.
 Whatever your reason for thinking about adoption, learning about all your options will help you make the best choice for you and your child.

 4. Making your adoption plan.